Skip to main content

 Research Interests

 Leif’s areas of expertise include strategic management and entrepreneurship with a specific focus on the cognitive and behavioral foundations of strategic problem formulation and decision-making.
 Leif’s research explores: cognitive biases in the IPO process, how problem formulation impacts the development of solutions to complex and ill-defined problems, and the role of affect in altering knowledge search and recombination.
 Leif’s research has also examined macro-level phenomena including the determinants of formal and informal entrepreneurship as well as the influence of social media on organizational legitimacy and IPO performance.
-His research has appeared in the Strategic Management Journal and Journal of Management and has been featured nationally in the New York Times and the Wall Street Journal.
+His research has been published in top scholarly journals, including the Strategic Management Journal and the Journal of Management, and featured in outlets such as the New York Times and The Wall Street Journal Online.

 Service Summary